 Fatality claims: bereavement claims, loss of dependency on income and household services, and pre-death costs of care

-With experience as a broadcast journalist, and as the communications director for the president of a major post-secondary institution, Cynthia develops and delivers key messages to target audiences with confidence and clarity.
+With experience as a broadcast journalist, Cynthia knows how to develop and deliver key messages to target audiences with confidence and clarity.

 - Hosted and Produced “Legal Media Relations” in co-operation with Global News, a media relations training program for the Canadian Bar Association, March 2016

 - Hosted “Media and the Law,” three-part series with Douglas Mah, Q.C. for the Canadian Bar Association, September-November 2014

 - Presented “Beyond the Client: Working with Experts,” Civil Litigation for Paralegals, LESA Seminar, Edmonton & Calgary, May 2007

 - Spokesperson for injured plaintiff in action against the City of Edmonton

 - Interviewed by Global News regarding potential liability exposure for homeowners with trampolines

 - Interviewed by Global News about the impact of social media on personal injury litigation

 - Interviewed by Global News regarding the legal implications of waivers at trampoline parks